Learning Japanese is fun, awesome and rewarding!

 Especially if you go about it in the wrong way.

 You want to maximise your chances of success, and make learning Japanese as easy and exciting as possible.
 Do this by making sure you use the most effective methods right from the beginning.

-Here are our top tips for learning Japanese for beginners:
+Here are my top tips for learning Japanese for beginners: